sintel-dev/Draco/_sources/advanced_usage/docker.md.txt

 # Docker Usage

-**GreenGuard** comes configured and ready to be distributed and run as a docker image which starts a jupyter notebook already configured to use greenguard, with all the required dependencies already installed.
+**Draco** comes configured and ready to be distributed and run as a docker image which starts a jupyter notebook already configured to use draco, with all the required dependencies already installed.

 ## Requirements

-The only requirement in order to run the GreenGuard Docker image is to have Docker installed and that the user has enough permissions to run it.
+The only requirement in order to run the Draco Docker image is to have Docker installed and that the user has enough permissions to run it.

 Installation instructions for any possible system compatible can be found [here](https://docs.docker.com/install/)

-Additionally, the system that builds the GreenGuard Docker image will also need to have a working internet connection that allows downloading the base image and the additional python depenedencies.
+Additionally, the system that builds the Draco Docker image will also need to have a working internet connection that allows downloading the base image and the additional python depenedencies.

-## Building the GreenGuard Docker Image
+## Building the Draco Docker Image

-After having cloned the **GreenGuard** repository, all you have to do in order to build the GreenGuard Docker Image is running this command:
+After having cloned the **Draco** repository, all you have to do in order to build the Draco Docker Image is running this command:

 ```bash
 make docker-jupyter-build
 ```

-After a few minutes, the new image, called `greenguard-jupyter`, will have been built into the system and will be ready to be used or distributed.
+After a few minutes, the new image, called `draco-jupyter`, will have been built into the system and will be ready to be used or distributed.

-## Distributing the GreenGuard Docker Image
+## Distributing the Draco Docker Image

-Once the `greenguard-jupyter` image is built, it can be distributed in several ways.
+Once the `draco-jupyter` image is built, it can be distributed in several ways.

 ### Distributing using a Docker registry